Ocean Chlorophyll Concentrations

 Phytoplankton are microscopic, floating, plant-like organisms that live in oceans, lakes, and rivers.
 Phytoplankton form the base of the marine food web, converting solar energy into organic matter (primary production).
 This process ultimately feeds the world’s fish, sea birds, marine mammals, and humans.
 Because phytoplankton use photosynthetic pigments like chlorophyll to convert solar energy into organic matter, the amount of phytoplankton present in the ocean can be assessed by measuring chlorophyll concentrations.
 When phytoplankton populations are large, the color of the water appears greener because of high concentrations of chlorophyll.

 The map shows average chlorophyll concentrations for the period 1998–2014.
 Some of the highest average chlorophyll concentrations for this time period are located near continental coasts of the Pacific and Atlantic Oceans.
-The graphs below the map show trends in chlorophyll concentrations (relative to the 1998–2012 average) for different regions over the same time period.
-Graphs 2, 5, and 6 are colored to indicate that their vertical axes span different ranges than those of the other graphs.
-The Hawaiian Islands (Graph 6, in blue) is the only region pictured with a downward trend in chlorophyll concentrations between 1998 and 2014.
+The graphs below the map show trends in chlorophyll concentrations (percent change relative to the 1998–2017 average) for different regions over the same time period.
+The Hawaiian Islands (Graph 6) is the only region pictured with a downward trend in chlorophyll concentrations between 1998 and 2017.